mux99/mptcp.dev/implementation.md

 {: .note}
 Note that `IPPROTO_MPTCP`{: .color-green} is defined as `262`{: .text-yellow-300}.
-It can be manually defined if it is not already the case.
+It can be manually defined if it is not already handled in your system headers.

 If MPTCP is not supported, `errno`{: .text-red-200} will be set to:
 - `EINVAL`{: .text-red-200}: (*Invalid argument*): MPTCP is not available, on